 As a result of these question and answer sessions, now numbering well over 70, we can say that the burning question is always authenticity.
 Is it autobiography, or is it fiction?
 This is a question to which there is no straight answer, hence the deliberate oxymoron in Yama’s advertorial publicity: ‘fictional autobiography’.
 But what does this mean?
 Surely, if it happened it is true?

-We are probably familiar with Hegel’s notion of Original History: bare facts with no embellishment, no omissions and no spin.
+Hegel’s notion of Original History can be glossed thus: bare facts with no embellishment, no omissions and no spin.
 And now, in our post-factual world, we know this to be impossible.
 As Hayden White tells us, ‘all [historical] discourse constitutes the object which it pretends only to describe realistically and to analyse objectively’ (White cited in Renov 1993: 7.
 Original emphasis).
 White’s formulation differs from Hegel’s (impossible) Original History, undistorted by agenda.
 Here we have endless deferral of the historical real and no recourse but to constitute it – ergo to render it as a fiction.
 And it matters very much how we do this, as even the ‘form’ of our narration has content (White 1987).
 White posits that real events should not ‘speak themselves’.
 They are admissible as the referent (that which is spoken about) but they should not be self-enunciating (White 1987: 3).
 And so it is with autobiographical fact.
 Autobiography is, after all, nothing more than an articulation of a personal ‘history’.

 Paul De Man moves us a step further than Hayden White and problematizes the concept of autobiographical reference per se.
 He shows that behind every text there is not a reality, but another text: